hcoberdalhoff/hcoberdalhoff.github.io/_posts/2022-12-05-Find-private-channels.md

 ---

 # Overview
-While building some reports for SharePoint, I realized that I could not find a good explanation online on how to the SharePoint sites connected to a Teams' private channels.
+While building some reports for SharePoint, I realized that I could not find a good explanation online on how to get the SharePoint sites connected to a Teams' private channels.
 Let's fix that :)

 # Setup
-Assume you have a MS Teams Team `DemoTeam`, that has some public channels and at least one private channel.
+Assume you have a MS Teams Team, that has some public channels and at least one private channel.
 We will use Microsoft Graph PowerShell SDK and the `PnP.PowerShell` module to interact with SharePoint and Graph respectively.

 Every MS Teams Team is based on an AzureAD group object.
 For our demo let us assume the group's object id is